 Message from the Program Director for Washington

 The Washington, D.C.
-Master of Science in Anesthesia Program and the Department of Anesthesiology and Perioperative Medicine at Case Western Reserve University School of Medicine are fully committed to its anesthetist graduate program.
+Master of Science in Anesthesia Program and Center for Medical Education at Case Western Reserve University School of Medicine are fully committed to its anesthetist graduate program.
 Founded in 2012, the Washington, D.C. anesthesiologist assistant program is an integral component of the university, home to one of the world's best medical schools, and is located in our nation’s capital, one of the world's most dynamic cities.

 We are proud to continue the CWRU Master of Science in Anesthesia Program tradition of training outstanding certified anesthesiologist assistants.
 Across the CWRU network, alumni go on to distinguished careers.
 Our anesthesiologist assistant graduates hold leadership positions in prominent healthcare organizations, professional societies, and educational programs, where they help shape the future of anesthesia.
 Most importantly, our graduates are outstanding clinicians who care for patients in settings ranging from Level I Trauma Centers in major cities to community hospitals in underserved areas.

 In Washington, D.C., our students spend the majority of their first year at the nearby MedStar Washington Hospital Center.
 MedStar, which stands for Medical Shock Trauma Acute Resuscitation, is the largest, most comprehensive Level I Trauma Center in the area.
 Being immersed in clinical learning at such a center offers a unique hands-on learning experience for our students, who work alongside anesthesiologists and certified anesthesiologist assistants to apply basic science and advanced anesthesia practice to specific areas of clinical specialty.